coracle-social/pomade/README2.md

 The initial email validation provides no security, because the user is the one specifying the email service.
 It must be done with a valid registration, where the user has already proved they have access to the key, or access to the email using a past email service.
 The OTP flow is still valuable to give users a familiar experience, and to ensure they don't associate the wrong email with their key.

-- update readme, include a disclaimer that it's alpha
 - optimize sign/ecdh so that all signers are asked, but only the fastest results get used
-- switch status to ok
 - recovery/re-register is going to trigger a re-validation, especially if new signers are used.
 Build a way to re-use previous signers?
 Or bring back login?
+- just in case, invalidate otps immediately, just in case of replay attacks
+- Add login again.
+Use the same events for the otp challenge, just specify a type somewhere.
+Probably early to lock it in, and so that the mailer can swap templates up
+- rename logout to session/delete